Greetings!

 Because I think they highlight a big problem we have in the heterodox community.
 It’s a problem we don’t often discuss.
 In fact, it’s a problem we rarely acknowledge.
 But it’s a problem I think we need to start talking about.

 We are an amazing group of people.
 Our community is filled with some of the brightest minds in the world.
 We are courageous and passionate with powerful voices.
+We’re committed to preserving the way of life we cherish and we’ve harnessed incredible energy to bring attention to critical issues.

 But if we’re completely honest with ourselves, our brilliant minds, passion and energy aren’t doing the trick, are they?